 - Manage Cat Boredom

 Boredom and anxiety are almost always present when we talk about feline behavioral problems.
 The good thing about this is that they are quite easy to address.
 One of the best ways you can prevent feline boredom and anxiety is by increasing the frequency and duration of the interactive plays of cats.
 This can help enrich the life of your kitty so that it will no longer engage in undesirable behaviors.
+Head over to our review of interactive cat toys for more choices.

 Using appropriate cat toys also helps.
 This exercises our feline friends to help promote better physical wellbeing.
 Furthermore, using prey-mimicking toys like cat wands and mouse toys can help stimulate their predatory instincts.
 They will feel happier and more content this way.
 Hence, they’ll no longer feel the need to chow down on plastic.